clojurebridge-minneapolis/installfest/docs/setup_new_lein.md

 We want to make sure that the `lein` command is accessible anywhere so we'll add it to the **PATH** environment variable.

-On Windows you can go to System Properties | Advanced | Environment Variables (see these alternate notes on setting the Windows PATH [note 1](https://java.com/en/download/help/path.xml), [note 2](http://stackoverflow.com/questions/23400030/windows-7-add-path))
+On Windows you can go to **System Properties | Advanced | Environment Variables**

+_NOTE: see these alternate notes on setting the Windows PATH:_
+[note 1](https://java.com/en/download/help/path.xml),
+[note 2](http://stackoverflow.com/questions/23400030/windows-7-add-path))